hotosm/oam-qgis-plugin/README.md

 - [x] Refactor Widgets to qt5 api: No changes made using qtdesigner just refactoring imports to respective class module i.e `imports from QtGui module` to `QtWidgets module`
 - [ ] Icon not display in the toolbar
+- [ ] Add github actions and pipeline workflow
+- [ ] PR and pipeline tests